Gleb-Kovalenko/MdCreator/README.md

 #### *About run file*:

 This file has a value which you need to update:

  - FilesDir - a path where input data strored
  - SaveDir - a path where output files will save
  - Merge - indicates whether files should be combined into a single .md file
  - PushToGit - indicates whether README.md file should be push to git automatically
+ - GitRep - git repository for push

 There are also has a git part, responsible for pushing new snippets to the collection.
 I highly recommend to check it and set it for your own.